mediamonks/bera/README.md

 ### The `join` function

 `bera` comes with an utility function that helps to concatenate several `truthy` values in one string.
-That's useful when the generated _BEM_ classname needs to be concatenate by external strings, such a `className` passed by props in React.
+That's useful when the generated _ABEM_ classname needs to be concatenate by external strings, such a `className` passed by props in React.
 See below for a real-world example.

 ### Usage with React Component.